Kinderegg learning program at ViteMeir in collaboration with teacher education (HVL)

 Practice-relevant teaching for the university college

-Exploratory teaching and project work are a fundamental part of the methodology for the development of the natural sciences.
+Exploratory teaching and project work are a fundamental part of the methodology for the development of science.
 Dissection is an activity that can be carried out with preparatory and follow-up work.
-Here, students can help to develop their own research questions and gain practice in observation and analysis.
-It is important for student teachers to gain training in, and experience with, the use of practical activities in teaching that will reflect what they can achieve in school later on.
+Here, students can help develop their own research questions and get training in observation and analysis.
+For student teachers, it is important to gain training and experience in the use of practical activities in teaching that will reflect what they can achieve later in school.
 Practice-relevant teaching is an important element for Western Norway University of Applied Sciences.
 National strategies point out that practical relevance is a challenge for most teacher education programs.
-The collaboration between HVL and ViteMeir makes it possible to create practice-relevant teaching in addition to the ordinary practice that students go through.
+The collaboration between HVL and ViteMeir makes it possible to create practice-relevant teaching in addition to the ordinary practice that the students go through.

 Heidi Breili Bøthun